You have questions. We’ve got answers. Get a feel for the Annual Gathering, whether it’s your first time or it’s been a while since you last attended.

 The Games Room is a 24-hour funhouse of continuous play, and more competition spills over into a Tournaments Room.
 Hospitality — open 24 hours — is a ballroom with tables and chairs, snacks, soft drinks, and beer and wine (alcohol is typically served from early afternoon until late into the evening or early morning).
 It’s a communal space where people just hang out and enjoy each other’s company.
 (Some attendees spend all or most of their AG time here.)

-Special programming designed just for kids is provided in Spark!, and a teen room gives similarly-aged M’s a fun spot to convene.
+Special programming designed just for kids is provided in Spark!, and a teen room (as available) gives similarly-aged M’s a fun spot to convene.

 And there are special events, such as the Misster Mensa pageant fundraiser, the Gala Dinner with a speaker, and tours of local attractions.